thomas-cardon/manaflux/README.md

 # Manaflux

-A dead simple runes (and now summoner spells + itemsets!) downloader for League of Legends.
+A dead simple runes (and now summoner spells + itemsets !) downloader for League of Legends.

 ![ManaFlux Main Page](screenshots/1.png "Main page")

-> Support for Polish and Portuguese brazilian has been added!
+> Support for Polish and Portuguese brasilian has been added !
 It's automatic: ManaFlux will use your system to know what language it's supposed to load.

 ## Key Features
 - Automatic Runes, Item Sets, and Summoner Spells downloading